Beautiful pairs: Concluding remarks and open questions

 \begin{remark} Let $X$ be a definable set in a model of $\mathrm{VDF}$, in sorts $\VF$, $\RV$ and $\VG$.
-Then the class of definable types concentrating on $X$ in the classes appearing in Remark~\ref{rem:VDF} are strict pro-definable.
+Then the class of definable types concentrating on $X$ in the classes appearing in Remark~\ref{rem:VDF} are strict pro-definable (this uses Theorem \ref{thm:strictness} together with Remark \ref{rem:VDF}).
 In particular, this holds for the space $\widehat{X}$ of all stably dominated types concentrating on $X$, and for the space $\D{X}$ of all definable types.

 Note that, for $\widehat{X}$, strict pro-definability has already been shown in work by the second author, Kamensky and Rideau-Kikuchi \cite{HKR2016}. \end{remark}